Northeast · PA

 Property Tax1.9%

-Scranton-Wilkes-Barre in context
+Scranton-Wilkes-Barre in regional context

 Scranton-Wilkes-Barre sits in the Northeast — high property tax, dense population, mature housing stock.
 NEPA cash flow metro